Gravestones at St Gobnait's well, Ballyvourney, County Cork, Ireland

 🏛️ Attraction

-Last updated: 28 April 2026
+Last updated: 19 May 2026

 Overview

-St Gobnait’s Shrine sits on a small rise overlooking the River Sullane just outside the Gaeltacht village of Ballyvourney (Baile Mhúirne) in West Cork.
+St Gobnait’s Shrine sits on a small rise just outside the Gaeltacht village of Ballyvourney (Baile Mhúirne) in West Cork.
 It is the focal point of a living pilgrimage that has drawn locals and visitors for more than four centuries.
-The site is a compact yet richly layered sacred landscape: a late‑medieval parish church (Teampall Ghobnatan), the saint’s burial mound, a circular stone‑built “house”, two holy wells, a 13th‑century wooden statue, and a modern limestone monument carved by Séamus Murphy.
-Bees, white deer and iron‑working motifs appear throughout, echoing the legends that made St Gobnait the patron saint of beekeepers, ironworkers and the sick.
+The site is compact but densely layered: a late-medieval parish church, the saint’s burial mound, a circular stone-built house, two holy wells, a rare 13th-century wooden statue, and a striking modern limestone monument.
+Bees, white deer and iron-working motifs appear throughout the grounds, echoing the legends that made St Gobnait the patron saint of beekeepers, metalworkers and the sick.

-History & Background
+History & Legends

 What to See & Do

-The Churches and Graveyard
+The Churches & Graveyard

 St Gobnait’s House

-Holy Wells
+The Holy Wells

 The Pilgrimage Rounds (Turas Ghobnatan)

-Pilgrims walk a series of eleven stopping points in a clockwise direction, reciting seven Our Fathers, seven Hail Marys and seven Glorias at each station.
-The sequence begins at the modern statue, proceeds to the house, then to the grave, the medieval church (including the bulla and a disputed sheela‑na‑gig carving), the 17th‑century priest Fr O’Herlihy’s tomb, and finally the holy well.
-At the well a decade of the Rosary is said, the water is drunk, and a closing prayer is offered in Irish.
+The turas is a series of eleven stopping points walked in a clockwise direction (deiseal), a practice with deep roots in Irish sacred geography.
+Devotees recite seven Our Fathers, seven Hail Marys and seven Glorias at each station.
+The sequence begins at the modern limestone statue, moves to St Gobnait’s House, then to the grave, the medieval church, and finally the holy well.

 Practical Information